alexanderuson/calculator/README.md

 # P2 INDIVIDUAL ACTIVITY

-Click the live https://patrick-calculator.netlify.app/ to open in your browser

 ## Using State in React.js, create the following:
 1. Create 2 text field
 2. Text fields should only accept integer or float values